African art > African mask, tribal art, primitive art > Idoma Mask

 Watch the video

-Idomas have settled at the confluence of Bené and Niger.
-There are 500,000 farmers and traders.
-The neighbourhood and therefore the influences of the Igbo, those of the Cross River and Igala ethnic groups have generated stylistic borrowings, and great tribal similarities.
-Members of their society oglinye, glorifying courage, use masks and cimiers during funerals and festivities.
-They also produce fertility statues with bleached faces and exhibiting incised teeth.
-Janiform cimiers are usually exhibited at the funerals of notables.
-Members of the Kwompten male society used statues named goemai as part of healing rituals.
+The Idoma inhabit the confluence of the Benue and Niger rivers.
+Numbering 500,000, they are farmers and traders.
+The influence of their Igbo neighbors, the Cross River and Igala ethnic groups have generated great similarities and stylistic borrowings.
+The royal lineage members of their oglinye society, glorifying courage, use very diverse masks and crests, during funerals and festivities.
+Some of them could not be seen, on pain of death.
+They also produce statues of fertility with whitened faces and incised teeth.
+Janiform crests are usually displayed at the funerals of notables.

 This item is sold with its certificate of authenticity